Jensen-Shannon Information Based Characterization of the Generalization Error of Learning Algorithms: Introduction

 Various approaches have been developed to characterize the generalization error of learning algorithms.
 These include VC-based bounds~\cite{vapnik1999overview}, algorithmic stability-based bounds ~\cite{bousquet2002stability}, algorithmic robustness-based bounds ~\cite{xu2012robustness}, PAC-Bayesian bounds~\cite{mcallester2003pac}, and many more.
 However, many of these generalization error bounds cannot explain the generalization abilities of a variety of machine-learning methods for various reasons: some of the bounds depend only on the hypothesis class and not on the learning algorithm; existing bounds do not easily exploit dependencies between different hypotheses; and existing bounds also do not exploit dependences between the learning algorithm input and output.

 More recently, approaches leveraging information-theoretic tools have also been emerging to characterize the generalization ability of various learning methods.
 Such approaches often express the generalization error in terms of certain information measures between the learning algorithm input (the training dataset) and output (the hypothesis), thereby incorporating the various ingredients associated with the learning problem, including the data distribution, the hypothesis space, and the learning algorithm itself.
 In particular, building upon pioneering work by Russo and Zou~\cite{russo2019much}, Xu and Raginsky~\cite{xu2017information} have derived generalization error bounds involving the mutual information between the training set and the hypothesis.
 Bu \textit{et al.}~\cite{bu2019tightening} have derived tighter generalization error bounds involving the mutual information between each individual sample in the training set and the hypothesis.
 Meanwhile, bounds using chaining mutual information have been proposed in \cite{asadi2018chaining}.
 Other authors have also constructed information-theoretic based generalization error bounds based on other information measures such as $\alpha$-R\'eyni divergence, $f$-divergence, and maximal leakage~\cite{esposito2019generalization}.
 Bounds based on Wassertein distances~\cite{lopez2018generalization}, \cite{wang2019information} and bounds based on other divergences~\cite{jiao2017dependence} are also known.
+Finally, conditional Mutual Information is used to bound the generalization error in \cite{steinke2020reasoning}.

 In this work, we also concentrate on the characterization of the generalization ability of (supervised) machine learning algorithms by making a series of contributions: \begin{enumerate}

 \item First, we offer a new approach to bound the (expected) generalization error of learning algorithms based on the use of auxiliary distributions imposed both on the data generation and the hypothesis generation processes.